Get to know Seahawks first-round pick Jordyn Brooks through the eyes of his college coach

 He didn’t practice much the following week, but by that point he’d established himself as a high-round draft pick, having earlier in the season made 19 tackles in a game at Oklahoma State to earn national defensive player of the week honors, on his way to earning not only All-Big-12 honors but being named second team All-American and a finalist for the Butkus Award to the best linebacker in college football.

-With Tech at 4-6 and Brooks’ NFL stock only shooting up, Patterson said he understood if Brooks might want to sit out
+With Tech at 4-6 and Brooks’ NFL stock only shooting up, Patterson said he understood if Brooks might want to sit out.

-“I said ‘I get it, I really do,’’’ Patterson said. “’I understand.
+“I said, ‘I get it, I really do,’’’ Patterson said. “’I understand.
 I know you are going to have opportunities to play in the NFL and I don’t want to do anything to jeopardize that.’
-And he looked at me and said ‘Coach, I don’t have an NFL career (at that moment).
+And he looked at me and said, ‘Coach, I don’t have an NFL career (at that moment).
 I’m a Texas Tech Red Raider and I’m going to play.’
 And you just went ‘wow.’’’

 Brooks suited up and tried to play through the pain, but after a few series each decided it was best if he sit the rest of the game out.